BEON.tech

 • Reduce costs by 30–50% compared to onshore rates

-Top Trends Driving Agile Nearshore in 2025
+Top Trends Driving Agile Nearshore in 2026

-Looking ahead, several trends are supercharging the effectiveness of agile nearshore teams in 2025:
+Looking ahead, several trends are supercharging the effectiveness of agile nearshore teams in 2026:

-• AI & Automation: Nearshore teams are embracing AI-powered dev tools.
+• A-Driven Development & Automation: Nearshore teams are embracing AI-powered dev tools.
 Automated sprint planning, code generation aids, intelligent test suites, and predictive analytics are speeding up work.
 Gartner predicts 75% of software teams will rely on AI for development processes by 2028.
 Nearshore squads leverage these tools to streamline workflows (eg: auto-generated test scripts, AI-based bug detection) without compromising agile principles.

 • Sustainable Engineering: Eco-friendly practices are becoming standard.
 Agile teams now write “green” code (optimized for low energy) and choose sustainable hosting solutions.
 Providers in eco-conscious regions also incorporate environmental metrics into their processes.
 This focus on sustainability drives long-term efficiency and meets growing corporate responsibility goals.